takahirox/mmd-viewer-js/model/Readme.md

 - renamed Japanese filename to English filename
 - converted *.tga files to *.png files
 - change image file size from non-power-of-2 to power-of-2
+- added toon[00-10].bmp files into each directory from MMD Data directory